19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting Disciplines/Intelligence Discipline.md

 |   9 |               17 |        3 |
 |  10 |               20 |        3 |

-*If [Intelligence](../../../Player%20Characters/The%20Ability%20Scores/Intelligence.md) is your [Favored Ability](../../../Player%20Characters/Backgrounds/Favored%20Ability.md), increase the total by one.*
+*If [Intelligence](../../../Player%20Characters/The%20Ability%20Scores/Intelligence.md) is your [Primary Skill](../../../Player%20Characters/Backgrounds/Primary%20Skill.md), increase the total by one.*